EU tells Britain to make up its mind as Brexit deal 'within reach' | Business

 A UK spokesman said London noted "with interest" Barnier's comments that touch "in a significant way on the issues behind the current difficulties in our talks".
 Barnier and his UK counterpart David Frost were due to talk on the phone at 1400GMT on Wednesday.

-"But the UK wants access to the single market while at the same time being able to diverge from our standards and regulations when it suits them.
-You can't have your cake and eat it too," Michel said.
-Following Brexit last March, Britain's current EU trading terms expire in 10 weeks and unfettered commerce can no longer be guaranteed without a new treaty.
+"But the UK wants access to the single market while at the same time being able to diverge from our standards and regulations when it suits them," Michel said.
+Following Brexit last January, Britain's current EU trading terms expire in 10 weeks and unfettered commerce will end without a new treaty.

 Keen to avoid any blame, the bloc is ready to negotiate until mid-November but must then ratify any deal in the European Parliament before time is up.
 "Our doors remain open and will remain open until the last day possible," Barnier said.
 "But it takes two to reach a deal."
 (Additional reporting by Robin Emmott, Kate Abnett and Franceso Guarascio, Writing by Gabriela Baczynska, Editing by Gareth Jones and Giles Elgood)